Kilarin/simple_dialogs/README.md

 ## REPLIES #

 After the dialog will come the replies.
-Replies all start with a great than sign ">" in position one.
+Replies all start with a greater than sign ">" in position one.
 Followed by a target, followed by a colon, then by the text of the reply.
 The target is the dialog topic you want to go to next.

 ```
 >name:What is your name